 Thumbs Up is the main bouldering gym in Nagoya, and as far as I can tell, it’s the longest running.
 Over in Kamimaezu, it is particularly foreigner friendly (it advertised with NAGMAG some years ago and has an English language website) and is welcoming for all levels.

 Ever since Daniel-san used the crane kick to take out Johnny from the Cobra Kai (younger readers, ask your parents), the western world has seen karate as a powerful, combative martial art.
 However, in Japan, while there is an element of competitive fighting, it is seen much more of an art form, where the adherence to positioning and detail outweighs how hard you can punch.

 But that’s not to say that it’s not a great workout – because, with the right sensei pushing you, it can be great for your cardio as well as massively improving your strength and flexibility.
-There are many karate dojos around Nagoya; however Kyokushin Karate in Tsurumai is one of the few that offer lessons in English.
-Why not pop along for a free trial lesson?
+There are many karate dojos around Nagoya; however Kyokushin is perhaps the most popular with branches everywhere, and some of them offer lessons in English.

 If you’ve watched the Netflix movie about Bikram Choudhury, the infamous creator of Bikram Yoga, you may have something of a poor impression of hot yoga.
 However, don’t let that deter you because all of the people in that movie were either slim, ripped, super flexible or a combination of all three.

 Performing yoga in sweltering temperatures means that you sweat, sweat, sweat, but also means that your body is more pliable, with the advantage that you can contort your body into positions that you would never have dreamed of.
 There are a couple of places around town, and Hot Yoga Loive (sic.
 I’m not entirely sure how you say it) is conveniently close to Nagoya Station.